Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: Ground state energy and staggered magnetization

-Nevertheless, we emphasize that the variational approach indeed obtains the correct phase.
-Actually, a recent study for square lattice Heisenberg model shows $m$ can be consistent with the Quantum Monte Carlo (QMC) result if $D$ is sufficient large\cite{LingTPS}.
+Nevertheless, we emphasize that the variational approach indeed does obtain the correct phase.
+Actually, a recent study for square lattice Heisenberg model shows that $m$ can be consistent with the QMC result if $D$ is sufficiently large\cite{LingTPS}.

 Much more interesting physics arises after we dope the system.(We consider $t/J=3$).
-As seen in Fig.\ref{fig:energy}, the ground state energy shows a marked increase in $D$ dependence with increasing hole doping $\delta$.
+As seen in Fig.\ref{fig:energy}, the ground state energy shows a marked increase in $D$ dependence as hole doping $\delta$ increases.
 As a benchmark, we perform the ED and DMRG calculations for small periodic clusters with $N$ sites ($N=18$ for ED and $N=36,54$ for DMRG).
-These two methods are the only unbiased methods for frustrated systems that avoid the sign problem, but are restricted to relatively small systems.
+These two methods are the only unbiased methods for frustrated systems that avoid the sign problem, but they are restricted to relatively small systems.
 To ensure the convergence of the DMRG, we keep up to $8000$ states and make the truncation errors less than $10^{-9}$ in our $N=54$ calculations.
 Up to $D=10$, we find a systematic convergence of the ground energy.
 Some data points around $\delta=0.1$ for $D=12$ have slightly higher energy than $D=10$, because $D_{cut}=152$ is still not large enough for convergence at $D=12$.

 As shown in the insert of Fig.\ref{fig:energy}, the staggered magnetization $m$ has an even larger $D$ dependence than energy at finite doping.
 However, up to $D=12$, the data appears to converge to a relatively well-defined curve indicating vanishing AF order for $\delta \gtrsim 0.1$.
 We also observed $\langle n_{i \in A} \rangle=\langle n_{j\in B} \rangle$ for arbitrary $\delta$ and therefore there is no commensurate charge density wave(CDW) order.